cry-stal-lee/fec/README.md

 # FEC

 Project Catwalk is a single-page e-commerce web application made using React and Node/Express.
 This project was created by a team of four, the Marvelous Maitake, as a frontend capstone project for Hack Reactor.
-All client requests are routed through the server to an external API.
+All client requests are routed through our server to an external API.

 The client has also been deployed on AWS: http://18.191.161.14:3000/